krantzinator/krantzinator.github.io/_posts/2016-09-05-Learnings-on-Mac-and-the-Default-Python.markdown

 **Learned that matplotlib requires Python framework access, which isn't available in a virtualenv**

 The above error message was fantastic, because it pointed me to exactly where I needed to start fixing this problem.
-I followed [the included instructions](http://matplotlib.org/faq/virtualenv_faq.html) for creating a PYTHONHOME script to include in your virtualenv's bin.
+I followed [the included instructions](http://matplotlib.org/faq/virtualenv_faq.html) for creating a PYTHONHOME script to include in your virtualenv's `bin`.

 **Hit errors saying Python2.7 wasn't in my `/usr/local/bin` folder**